angular/flex-layout/README.md

   }
 }
 ```
-> In order to apply the styles with correct CSS specificity, large quantities of NON-trivial, cumbersome Layout CSS styles were requred.
+> In order to apply the styles with correct CSS specificity, large quantities of NON-trivial, cumbersome Layout CSS styles were required.

 And here is the static HTML markup that could be used: